City Museum: How to Enjoy St. Louis’ Best Family Spot

 • Take another parent or family.
 I took the four kids on my own; we survived.
 If you’re slightly concerned, grab some moral support.

 • Rent a locker for $8 at the front for water bottles and snacks.
-Thirsty kids are willing to meet up.
-Give them a time and bribe them with a drink.
+Thirsty kids are willing to meet up with Mom.
+Give them a time, and promise them a much-needed drink.

-The Whale on the First Floor of the City Museum
+The Whale on the First Floor of the City Museum, STL

-The Whale on the First Floor of the City Museum
+The Whale on the First Floor of the City Museum, STL

 • Closed toe shoes are required.
 Sandals will fall off and possibly be lost.
 They have to keep their shoes on.